 In fact, processing of a UK priority non-settlement visa application- such as tourist, family, business visitor, Tier 2 work, Tier 4 student- is delayed if a decision is not made within 5 working days of the biometrics date.
 Accordingly, the UKVI usually informs the applicant if there are delays in processing of UK priority visa beyond 5 working days.

 Quite clearly, the UKVI’s service standard is to process 100% of the non-settlement applications from outside the UK within 12 weeks or 60 days.
 Therefore, technically speaking, the processing of UK non-settlement visa delay only after 12 weeks or 60 working days.
 However, as a procedure, the UKVI may likely to intimate about the delay in processing after 8 weeks.
-In fact, the UK tourist visa processing time indicates that applicants may experience delays in decisions beyond 6 weeks in only a fraction of the instances.
+In fact, the UK visa processing time indicates that applicants may experience delays in decisions beyond 6 weeks in only a fraction of the instances.

 In fact, processing of a UK priority spouse visa application is delayed if a decision is not made within 30 working days of the biometrics date.
 Accordingly, the UKVI usually informs the applicant if there are delays in processing of UK priority spouse visa beyond 30 working days.